jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-after adding a file called ``dictionaries.py`` to the project folder, the test passes
+adding a file called ``dictionaries.py`` to the project folder makes the test pass

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* I will now proceed to look at the ways I can create a dictionary, by adding a failing test
+* I will now explore how to create a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ by adding a failing test

   .. code-block:: python